Nicotine savings

 Nicotine savings tracker

 Savings are more motivating when they are tied to your real baseline instead of rough guesses.
-This page explains how to track cost, interpret trends, and turn financial progress into momentum for behavior change.
+This preview shows how daily data can turn financial progress into momentum for behavior change.

 Example total saved